LUSAS-Software/LUSAS-API-Examples/vbscript/README.md

 # VBScript Examples

 Visual Basic Script (VBScript) code (files with *.vb or *.lvb extensions) can be executed within LUSAS through the Main Menu shortcut "Run Script" (red folder icon).
+One line VBScript commands can also be executed through LUSAS's command bar (by default is set to VBScript).
+To enable the command bar, navigate to View > LPI Command Bar.

 ## 📚 Examples Included